kaufman-lab/intervalaverage/README.md

 ## Vignette

-Read the intro vignette for an in-depth demonstration of the package functions.
+Read the intro vignette for a demonstration of the core package functions.

     library(intervalaverage)
     vignette("intervalaverage-intro")

+More detail is on using the package is available in the advanced vignette.

+    vignette("intervalaverage-advanced")

 For an overview of the internals of the `intervalaverage` function, see the technical vignette: